CHMEX/VOTE2019/README.md

 #### Upcoming #####
 * I will continue creating Tools for the Community as needed.
 Dexstats needs a Redesign.
 * Node will be running in Switzerland with a politically stable and Crypto Friendly Goverment.
 I believe in a **One Operator One Node** strategy.
-* Integrated Richlist and Node List to Explorer.
+* Integrated Richlist and Node List to Explorers.
 * KMD Rewards Bot - It will notify you when Rewards stopp acccuring.
 * Simple Fundraising Platform for Eco System Projects.

 # Use of Funds:
 * Increasing Infrastructer to all Regions :world_map:
 * 10% of total mined KMD to LABS :microscope: ( min.
 150 KMD per Month )
 * 10% of total mined KMD to PIRATE :sailboat:	:anchor:	( min.
 150 KMD per Month )